idrsolutions/jpedal-springboot-example/README.md

 # JPedal Spring Boot Example
 An example project demonstrating how to use JPedal with the Spring Boot framework.

-This project creates a microservice that converts PDF files into GIFs.
+This project creates a microservice that converts PDF files into PNGs.

 ## Get started
 Launch the microservice: